TNDC2002/PEproject/documents/report.md

 - **_Performance:_**
   - The platform should have fast loading times and responsive navigation to provide a seamless user experience.
   - Streaming of movies and TV shows should be smooth and uninterrupted, with minimal buffering.
-- **_Scalability:_**
+- **_Scalability and Availability:_**
   - The platform should be designed to handle a growing user base and increasing traffic without compromising performance.
   - It should be scalable to accommodate a large number of concurrent users and a growing content library.
+  - The platform should have a high level of availability, minimizing downtime and ensuring users can access the service whenever they need it.
+  - Measures such as redundancy, load balancing, and backup systems should be in place to maintain availability.
 - **_Security:_**
   - The platform should implement robust security measures to protect users' personal information, payment details, and viewing history.
   - Secure encryption protocols should be used to ensure the confidentiality and integrity of data.
-- **_Availability:_**
-  - The platform should have a high level of availability, minimizing downtime and ensuring users can access the service whenever they need it.
-  - Measures such as redundancy, load balancing, and backup systems should be in place to maintain availability.
 - **_Compatibility:_**
   - The platform should be compatible with various operating systems, web browsers, and devices to accommodate a wide range of user preferences.
   - It should adapt to different screen sizes and resolutions, providing a consistent and optimized experience across devices.
 - **_Usability:_**
   - The platform should have a user-friendly and intuitive interface, making it easy for users to navigate, search for content, and manage their account.
   - Clear and concise instructions and tooltips should be provided to guide users through different features and functionalities.
-- **_Accessibility:_**
-  - The platform should adhere to accessibility standards, ensuring that users with disabilities can access and use the service.
-  - Support for assistive technologies, such as screen readers and keyboard navigation, should be provided.
 - **_Data Privacy:_**
   - The platform should comply with data protection regulations and ensure the privacy of user data.
   - Clear privacy policies and consent mechanisms should be in place, informing users about data collection, storage, and usage practices.
 - **_Performance Monitoring and Optimization:_**
   - The platform should have monitoring mechanisms in place to track performance metrics, identify bottlenecks, and optimize system performance.
   - Regular performance testing and optimization should be conducted to ensure optimal user experience.
-- **_Multilingual and Internationalization Support:_**
-  - The platform should support multiple languages to cater to users from different regions.
-  - Localization features, such as localized content, currency, and date formats, should be implemented to enhance the user experience for international users.

-By meeting these non-functional requirements, _SmashBruh_ can provide a reliable, secure, and user-friendly movie rental platform that offers excellent performance, availability, compatibility, and accessibility to enhance user satisfaction and engagement.
+- **_Cross-Platform Accessibility:_**
+  - The platform should be accessible across devices and platforms, including web browsers, mobile devices, and smart TVs.

 ### **4.5.
 Deployment Plan**